sahalchenko/magento-repo-hub/README.md

 ```
 #### Select options menu

-0. Exit  - Stop containers and exit project
+0. Exit  - Stop containers and exit the project
 1. Build - Build images --no-cache (only dev mode).
-You can attache local images for build project
+You can attach local images for a build project
 ```
 version: "3"
 services: